Tuesday, June 6, 2023

 Mushrooms that may be adaptogenic include cordyceps, lion’s mane, and reishi.

-According to Fungtn’s website, its beer ‘does not taste like mushrooms’, and it won’t give you a hangover.
+According to Fungtn’s website, its beer ‘does not taste like mushrooms’, and as it’s non-alcoholic, it won’t give you a hangover.
+But it may help to take the edge off like conventional beer.

 “Health and wellness and immunity support are key on consumers’ minds and including low alcohol, free from and reduced sugar products in everyday diets is being supported by research making it irrefutable that a healthier lifestyle is better for all.